datairene/credit-risk-classification/README.md

 Results:
 - accuracy score: 0.99
+Model 1 (healthy loan):
+- precision score: 1.00
+- recall score: 0.99
+Model 2 (high-risk loan):
-- precision score: 0.85
+- precision score: 0.84
-- recall score: 0.91
+- recall score: 0.99

-I would recommend this model to be used by the company.
-With high accuracy, recall and precision the model is very good at predicting credit worthiness.
+Overall, the logistic regression model performs exceptionally well in predicting both healthy and high-risk loans.
+It exhibits high precision, recall, and F1-score for both classes, indicating strong predictive performance across the board.
 It is important to still consider the specific business risks of a false positive or false negative.
 It is also essential to take a look at the ethics of individual cases and be aware of how a false negative could impact individuals applying for loans.
 One way to midigate this risk is by creating a system for applicants who are denined loans to work directly with staff.